 Pittsburgh owner Barney Dreyfuss and James Potter lead a syndicate to buy the Phillies from John Rogers and A. J. Reach for $170,000.
-It will be another seven years before owning more than one team is prohibited.
+Owning more than one team will not be prohibited for another seven years.

-Refusing to report to spring training, Dodger pitchers Sandy Koufax and Don Drysdale begin their joint holdout asking for a $1 million, three-year contract, to be divided equally between them.
-The deal, equivalent to an annual salary of $167,000 for each hurler, will make them the best paid players in baseball, easily surpassing Willie Mays's $125,000 yearly paycheck with the Giants.
+Refusing to report to spring training, Dodger pitchers Sandy Koufax and Don Drysdale begin their joint holdout, asking for a $1 million, three-year contract, to be divided equally between them.
+The deal, equivalent to an annual salary of $167,000 for each hurler, will make them the best paid players in baseball, easily surpassing Willie Mays' $125,000 yearly paycheck with the Giants.

-Rick Reuschel signs as a free-agent with the Pirates and spends the first two months in the minors.
-After being called up in May, 'Big Daddy' wins 14 games and the Comeback Player of the Year Award.
+Rick Reuschel signs as a free-agent with the Pirates, spending the first two months in the minors.
+After being called up in May, 'Big Daddy' willl win 14 games and be named the National League's Comeback Player of the Year by the the Sporting News.

-Red Schoendienst, who spent 19 years in the major leagues and managed the Cardinals to a world championship in 1967, and, Al Barlick, a 29-year veteran umpire, best known for his booming voice, are elected to the Hall of Fame by the veterans committee.
-The pair will be inducted along with Johnny Bench and Carl Yastrzemski, who were selected by the BBWWA last month.
+Red Schoendienst, who spent 19 years in the major leagues and managed the Cardinals to a world championship in 1967, and Al Barlick, a 29-year veteran umpire, best known for his booming voice, are elected to the Hall of Fame by the Veterans Committee.
+The pair will be inducted along with Johnny Bench and Carl Yastrzemski, who were selected by the BBWAA last month.

 Yankee outfielder/DH Darryl Strawberry is suspended for one year after testing positive for cocaine last month.
-Baseball commissioner Bud Selig does not make any provision for an early return from the suspension based on good behavior.
+Baseball commissioner Bud Selig does not make any provision for an early return to the game of the eight-time All-Star from the suspension based on good behavior.